aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/navigation-and-interaction/bookmarks/add-and-delete-bookmark/_index.md

 1. Open a document.
 1. Add a bookmark to the [OutlineItemCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineItemCollection), defining its properties.
-1. Add the OutlineItemCollection to the Document object’s [OutlineCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineCollection) collection.
+1. Add the OutlineItemCollection to the Document object's [OutlineCollection](https://reference.aspose.com/pdf/java/com.aspose.pdf/OutlineCollection) collection.

-The child bookmark is created just like the parent bookmark, explained above, but is added to the parent bookmark’s Outlines collection
+The child bookmark is created just like the parent bookmark, explained above, but is added to the parent bookmark's Outlines collection

 The following code snippets show how to add child bookmark to a PDF document.